 The river which has been dammed for hydroelectric purposes is hemmed in by cliffs up to a 1000ft high.
 All very impressive.
 The castle of Chirel on the far bank was always prominent as we made our way along the valley.
 To our right were cliffs of smooth limestone [difficult to photograph against the sun] To our left was the view down to the Rio Jucar and cliffs beyond.
 The odd tourist boat appeared on the lake below.

-We followed the trail below cliffs, in and out of ravines, to eventually climb out of the ravine above the cliffs.
+We followed the trail below cliffs, in and out of ravines, to eventually climb out onto the plateau above.

-Now on a road we made our way down to Cortes de Pallas and a hotel for the night.
+Now on a road we made our way down to Cortés de Pallas to find accommodation for the night.
 We went into the bar of Casa de Fortunato ordered a ‘zumo de naranja’ and asked for a room.
 Surprised to be taken up to the top of the village to our rooms in an apartment block!
 No problems with the room but not exactly convenient for a hotel.
 They did make us a good evening meal along with the family.
+We are always the only foreigners in town for the night.
 Lots of young children and babies eating after 9pm, don’t know how they manage.

 I managed to leave my jacket with camera on the chair but it was still there next morning’